 First, it has to be said that such an approach would go down like a lead balloon in the UK and also across many other countries where judges aim to be seen as apolitical and where their personal life, e.g. their net wealth, is certainly not meant to be considered in any way at all.

 Second, this is a product for the US market, and things are very different there.
 For starters, some judges are political appointments, and some openly flaunt their political affiliations.
-Some judges are also almost ‘TV celebrities’ in the US, so the idea the world should know all about them, including how much money they have, is perhaps not viewed in the US in the same way it would be in Europe – where lawyers over here would probably faint at the idea.

 So, we have to see this in its cultural context.
 Next, is this a good idea, or rather, a workable idea?